-RESTORATIVE SOUND HEALING (75 minutes)– A deep healing yoga class of restorative yoga postures while including the use of sound therapy technique (may include Reiki) to enhance the healing process.
+YIN, REIKI, and SOUND HEALING (75 minutes)– Go deeper into your practice with a selection of yin yoga postures, relaxing sound therapy frequencies (including a gong), plus reiki to enhance the healing process.
 Each class will include a 11-15 minute meditation (some with mantra) followed by a deep and restful Sound Healing Savasana to integrate the practice.
 This class is led by instructor, Dhyanjot.
-The class is held on the 1st & 3rd Mondays of the month.
+The class is held on the first three Mondays of the month.
 It is included in all memberships and class packages.

 YOGA: OPEN STUDIO (60 minutes)– An hour-long open studio where students can drop in to work on their own personal practice, and make use of the studio’s space and props.
 There will be no talking, and no instruction.
 Practitioners must arrive at start of session (to prevent noisy doors opening/closing), however, yogis may leave before the hour finishes (no multiple in/out).
 People will practice at their own discretion, and own direction.
 Drop-ins will be $10 (however, this class will be included in all unlimited monthly memberships.)